gentle Care for Little Smiles

 Here at Flourish Dental Boutique, we believe those essential good habits that lead to oral and holistic wellness are best learned early.
 That’s why we offer a variety of pediatric services that are safe and comfortable for even the smallest of smiles, including:

-- Silver nitrite treatment
+- Silver nitrate treatment (NO FLUORIDE!)

 - Stainless steel crowns

 From infants to teenagers, our team is here to help with pediatric dentistry in Richardson.
 Schedule an appointment for your children today!

 Silver nitrite is a non-invasive option for halting the progression of cavities.
 Dr. Engram will paint a silver nitrate solution on the teeth, disinfecting the cavity, hardening the tooth structure, and preventing further decay.
 Depending on your child’s needs and the severity of the cavity, the tooth may also need to be restored with a composite material.

 Restoring tiny Teeth